7 Genius Questions To Ask At The End Of An Interview

 Interviews should be a back-and-forth conversation, with questions and answers going both ways.

 The key to a good discussion is to bring up questions for the hiring manager.
-Well thought-out questions that revolve around the position.
+Well-thought-out questions that revolve around the position.
 But what would that look like?

 1. What do the daily responsibilities of the role entail?

-2. What’s your favorite part about working at the company? or What does the work-life balance look like?
+2. What's your favorite part about working at the company?
+Or What does the work-life balance look like?

 Most hiring managers have a good idea about what they enjoy and dislike about working for their employer.